Demi-urge/menace_sandbox/docs/deployment_governance.md

 caller can then queue the workflow for borderline review or run a limited pilot.

+## Governance outcomes log

+`append_governance_result()` can persist each decision for later analysis.
+The helper appends newline‑delimited JSON entries to `sandbox_data/governance_outcomes.jsonl`.
+Each record contains the original `scorecard`, any governance `vetoes` and, when available, the foresight gate `forecast` details and corresponding `reasons` codes.

 ## CLI and automation usage

 Automation such as `deployment_bot` and `central_evaluation_loop` calls